dcouch440/React-Pexal-Api/README.md

 ```

-* Congradultions you are ready to go!
+* congratulations you are ready to go!

 ***